How to install Open-VM Tools on Ubuntu 24.04

 sudo apt install open-vm-tools-dev

-Reboot the VM to apply the changes.
+Reboot your VM to apply the changes.

 apt-cache policy open-vm-tools*